iamkanishka/HTML-Practice/Readme.md

 12. Creating Hyperlinks using a Element and its attributes href ( Hyper Text Reference ) - HTML
 13. Hyper Links URL Paths.
 Absolute Path vs Relative Path for adding in the href attribute - HTML
 14. Description Lists in HTML.
 Understand about dl, dt, dd elements in HTML
+15. BlockQuote and q Element with Cite Attribute for showing quotations in the HTML Content - HTML